Lee Jun-young

 Lee Jun-young (born January 22, 1997), also known as Jun, is a South Korean singer, rapper and actor who debuted as a member of the boy band U-KISS in 2014.
-He joined the survival program The Unit (2017–18) and won to become a member of the project group UNB.
-As an actor, he has achieved wider recognition with his supporting roles in the Netflix series When Life Gives You Tangerines (2025) and Weak Hero Class 2 (2025).
+He joined the survival program The Unit (2017–18) and won to become the center and main vocalist of the project group UNB.
+As an actor, he has achieved wider recognition for his roles in several projects, such as Class of Lies (2019), D.P.
+(2021), Love and Leashes (2022), Mask Girl (2023), When Life Gives You Tangerines (2025), Weak Hero Class 2 (2025), and Reborn Rookie (2026).

+Lee has been noted for his strong acting skills paired with his diverse and unique role selections, earning him descriptions such as 'the acting god' or 'the most unconventional' among actors of his generation.
+Beyond his work in music and acting, he has participated in musical theatre, dance battles, variety programs, art exhibitions, and hosting activities, which has led some to describe him as a 'hexagonal trendsetter' for his versatility across multiple fields.

 Career

 2014–2016: Career beginnings with U-KISS

-On May 15, 2014, NH Media announced, via U-KISS's official Korean website, new member Jun to the public.
-On June 2, 2014, Jun made his debut with U-KISS and the group released its ninth mini album Mono Scandal along with the 19+ rated music video of the album's title track "Quit Playing."
+On May 15, 2014, NH Media announced new member Jun to the public via U-KISS's official Korean website.
+On June 2, 2014, he made his debut with U-KISS and the group released its 9th mini album Mono Scandal along with the 19+ rated music video of the album's title track "Quit Playing".
+In the same year, U-KISS also released their 9th Japanese single album LOVE ON U and kicked off the U-KISS JAPAN LIVE TOUR 2014, which was held in Nippon Budokan, effectively starting his career in Japan.
+In December 2014, U-KISS made another comeback with their 10th Japanese single album Sweetie.

+In 2015, U-KISS started the year with their 10th mini album Always, followed by their 4th Japanese regular album Action in March and 11th Japanese single album Stay Gold in September.
+In 2016, U-KISS made another comeback with their 12th Japanese single album Kissing to feel, 5th Japanese regular album One Shot One Kill, 11th mini album Stalker, and 13th Japanese single album PaNiC!.
+Unfortunately, the 11th mini album Stalker was the last Korean comeback Jun had with U-KISS until his contract ended in 2021, since NH Media decided to focus on the Japanese market entirely.